 The snowman is a fun and friendly character that is popular not only for winter holidays but all season long.
-Use these snowman food ideas to dress up your holiday buffet table, treat the kids to a snowman-themed birthday celebration or serve as edible winter party favors.
+"Frosty" is perfect for adding personality to festive cold-weather treats and snacks, to dress up your holiday buffet table, or serve as edible winter party favors.
 No matter the occasion, a snowman is always a welcome guest!

 01 of 08

 Melting Snowman Cocoa

 No one will cry over these delightful melting snowmen!
 Cute snowman marshmallows are dropped into a mug of hot cocoa just before serving; the heat of the chocolate slowly melts the snowman, creating a creamy white surface.
 It is best to make the snowmen ahead of time—simply dot on some melted chocolate for the eyes and add any piece of candy you prefer as the nose.
 A candy cane and a little whipped cream add a nice touch.
 Kids will love warming up with this whimsical, cold weather treat.

 These snowman cupcakes are a jolly addition to any wintertime occasion.
 Make them as the dessert for a winter party, wrap them up and give out as party favors, or let the kids make their own snowman cupcakes as a fun winter-themed activity.